ska-telescope/developer.skatelescope.org/src/explanation/containerization.rst

 Docker
 ~~~~~~

 Docker is a platform that revolutionized software containerization, making it simpler to create, deploy, and run applications by using containers.
-It is still the most used containerization engine, much because it brings a lot more that the engine itself.
+It is still the most used containerization engine, because the Docker ecosystem consist of more than just the engine itself.

 - **Docker Hub**: A cloud-based registry service for sharing and managing container images.
 Look into :doc:`explanation/oci-registries` to know more about registries.
 - **Docker Compose**: A `tool <https://docs.docker.com/compose/>`_ for defining and running multi-container Docker applications, including network and storage.